Dbenjamy/NLP-with-Java/README.md

 [Software Demonstration](https://youtu.be/vZUFXsFb078)

 # Development Environment
 I wrote the program using VS Code.
 The only Java library I imported for my Java code was Json-Simple.
 Json-Simple is an old library, but I was able to download it from a Google archive.
 For my Python code, I used Google's API.
-To use it you will need to generate you own key and put in `KEYS.py`.
+To use it you will need to generate you own key and put it in `KEYS.py`.

 * [Json-Simple Archive](https://code.google.com/archive/p/json-simple/)
 * [Google' API](https://developers.google.com/docs/api/quickstart/python)